dabaldassi/Remote-Shared-Controller/README.md

 ## rscgui

-rscgui is graphic user interface designed to use remote-shared-controller.
+rscgui is a graphic user interface designed to use remote-shared-controller.

 You can just run rscgui from the build directory with the following :